microsoftgraph/microsoft-graph-toolkit/samples/teams-sso-node/readme.md

     > yarn start
     ```

-1. Open a new terminal and run Ngrok to expose your local web server via a public URL.
+1. Open a new terminal and run the application to expose your local web server via a public URL.
+If you're using ngrok, you can do:

     ```bash
     > ngrok http 3000